San Francisco New Year’s Eve Fireworks Show | 2015

 The fireworks will launch from barges located 1,000 feet out in the bay just south of the Ferry Building near Pier 14 (Mission Street and The Embarcadero), so the best viewing spots will be south of Sinbad’s Restaurant along the Embarcadero between Mission and Folsom Street.

 Please note that standing in front of the Ferry Building will not be a good place to view the fireworks.
+It’s way too crowded and your view can be blocked by the Ferry building.

 About the Fireworks Show:

-This will be approximately a 15 minute midnight fireworks show produced by the same people who did the 75th Anniversary fireworks show for the Golden Gate Bridge, plus do shows for both the SF Giants and Oakland A’s.
+Typically it is approximately a 15 minute midnight fireworks show produced by the same people who did the 75th Anniversary fireworks show for the Golden Gate Bridge, plus do shows for both the SF Giants and Oakland A’s.
 Each year, they unveil a few new and interesting pyrotechnics.

-The fireworks are synced to music played out through the speakers that are set up along the promenade stretching from Pier 14 down almost to the Bay Bridge.
+The fireworks are usually synced to music played out through the speakers that are set up along the promenade stretching from Pier 14 down almost to the Bay Bridge.
 So although there’s no radio simulcast and no live entertainment, if you’re close to Pier 14, you should be able to hear the music just fine.

 Other Viewing Locations: